 Explore what feels most comforting to you in any given moment and see how you respond.
 There is no perfect gesture.
 It is all about finding what gesture is what you need to soothe your nervous system from the inner critic.

 Now that we have explored the concepts of how to initiate self-compassion, let’s turn toward one of my favorite practices that exemplify the steps.
-It is called Soften, Soothe, Allow and is a 15 minute exercise lead by Kristin Neff: https://self-compassion.org/wp-content/uploads/2016/11/softensootheallow_cleaned.mp3.
+It is called the Self-Compassion Break and is a 15 minute exercise lead by Kristin Neff: https://self-compassion.org/wp-content/uploads/2015/12/self-compassion.break_.mp3.
 I recommend you use this meditation on a regular basis so you can apply the ideas from this article.
+Once you memorize it, you can do it anywhere and anytime: before an important meeting, on the bus, as soon as you wake up, etc.

 I’ll leave the rest to you now!
 Let me know how it goes.